Tmumbashu/DSAProject/README.md

 ### Operations Module
 - **InsertContact(name, phone)**: Adds a contact to both the Hash Table and Trie.
 - **SearchContact(name)**: Searches for a contact by name.
-- **DeleteContact(name)**: Deletes a contact by name from both the Hash Table and Trie.
+- **DeleteContact(name)**: Deletes a contact from both the Hash Table and Trie.
 - **UpdateContact(currentName, currentPhone, newName, newPhone)**: Updates an existing contact’s details.
-- **SortContacts()**: Sorts contacts alphabetically using Trie’s inherent order or by sorting the Hash Table output.
+- **SortContacts()**: Sorts contacts alphabetically using Trie’s order or by sorting the Hash Table output.

 ### Utility Module
-- **ValidatePhoneNumber(phone)**: Checks if a phone number starts with '0' and is exactly 5 digits long.
+- **ValidatePhoneNumber(phone)**: Ensure the phone number starts with '0' and is exactly 5 digits long.
 - **DisplayContacts()**: Lists all contacts in alphabetical order by performing a depth-first traversal of the Trie or sorting the Hash Table output.

 ### Backup & Restore Module
--**Backup**: A user enables automatic cloud backups, which sync their contact list every day.
+-**Backup**: Allow user to enables automatic cloud backups, which sync their contact list every day.

 -**Restore**: If the user loses their phone, they can restore all contacts on a new device by logging into their cloud account and selecting the most recent backup.